 Adult patients with insurance, including Medicare or Medicaid, are not eligible for ASN vaccines.
-Adult patients with insurance that does not cover vaccines, such as some Medicare plans, are not eligible for ASN vaccines.
+Adult patients with insurance that does not cover vaccines, such as some Medicare plans, are only eligible for the COVID-19 vaccines.
 Adults who are enrolled with Medical Access Program (MAP) are eligible to receive vaccines from ASN-enrolled providers.
 Insured or underinsured adults must be referred to a physician or an agency, such as a pharmacy, for vaccines.